NikolayGusev/DiscriminatedUnions/README.md

 Note that you don't have to create constructors, T4DU generates that for you (including static ones like Shape.Rectangle(width, height)!
 Also you get Equals, GetHashCode and ==, != operators for free.

 To avoid extension of the hierarchy from other assemblies, base class has **internal abstract void Seal()** method.
 This method is implemented by generated case classes (with noop body) but cannot be implemented by other assemblies since it is internal.
 Also case classes are marked with **sealed** keyword for similar reasons.

+While T4DU uses Roslyn which requires .NET 4.6, T4DU doesn't add any .NET 4.6 assembly references to your code.
+This means that you can generate discriminated unions in a .NET 3.5+ project.